-A Public Limited Company is a Company limited by shares must have minimum paid-up share capital of Rs.
-Five Lakh.
+A Public Limited Company is a Company limited by shares.
 In this case, there is no restriction on the maximum number of shareholders, transfer of shares and acceptance of public deposits.
 The liability of each shareholder is limited to the extent of the unpaid amount of the shares face value and the premium thereon in respect of the shares held by him.
 However, the liability of a Director / Manager/Officer of such a Company remains unlimited under certain circumstances.
-The minimum number of shareholders is 7 (Seven).
+The minimum number of shareholders required is 7 (Seven).

 Advantages of a Limited Company